Connect with us

 Chris Dunlavy column: Welsh spark hasn’t reached Exiles

-EIGHTH in the FIFA rankings, the most expensive player on the planet, qualification (almost) for next summer’s European Championships – Welsh is booming.
+EIGHTH in the FIFA rankings, the most expensive player on the planet, qualification (almost) for next summer’s European Championships – Welsh football is booming.

 Well, try telling that to .
 Twenty-four hours before Gareth Bale and co had to settle for a draw against Israel in , the were slinking out of Rodney Parade having performed with all the sparkle of flat lager.